oroinc/documentation/user/back-office/system/frontend-menus/global-all-products-menus.rst

 Add All Products Page to Frontend Menus Globally
 ------------------------------------------------

-.. hint:: This topic is part of :ref:`Concept Guides: All Products <sys--conf--commerce--catalog--special-pages>`, where you can check out a sample of adding All Products page to the storefront and examine other All Products configuration options.

-Once the All Products page has been enabled in the system configuration, you can add it to a frontend menu on the system level (globally):
+Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it to a frontend menu on the system level (globally):

 1. Navigate to **System > Frontend Menus** in the main menu.
 2. Click once on the menu to which you will add the All Products page.